mvolkmann/blog/src/zig.md

     try expectEqual(@reduce(.Mul, v1), 1.2 * 2.3 * 3.4);
     try expectEqual(@reduce(.Min, v1), 1.2);
     try expectEqual(@reduce(.Max, v1), 3.4);
+    // .And, .Or, and .Xor operations can be applied to bool vectors.
 }
 ```

+For more SIMD operations, see the standard library namespace `std.simd`.

+TODO: How can a Zig program detect if the current processor supports SIMD operations?

 ## defer and errdefer